orucanil/ANWCacheManager/README.md

 Installation
 --------------

 To use the ANWCacheManager in an app, just drag the ANWCacheManager files in Classes folder (demo files and assets are not needed) into your project.
+Add "#import <CommonCrypto/CommonCrypto.h>" into Bridging-Header.

 Properties